MSW Social Work

 You use specialist facilities including our courtroom, where you learn how to give evidence, and our virtual reality training environment which is used to practise different cases.

-We are one of the largest providers of social work, youth and community education in the country, and we have a huge range of expertise.
+We are one of the most experienced providers of social work, youth and community education in the country, and we have a huge range of expertise.
+Social work is part of the Faculty of Health and Wellbeing, which enables us to apply specialist knowledge and resources from across a range of health professions.

 All our teaching staff are qualified and experienced social workers, or have experience in related professions.
 You will experience a range of different ways of learning, including role play with actors, real-life case studies and virtual reality,